Are Gel Manicures Bad for Your Hands?

 Nail salons used to only have one light option- UV.
 Now many are moving towards using LED lamps because they cure gel nail polish faster.
 With less time under the light, it’s implied that the LED lamp is safer than UV lamps, but this is not the case.
 LED actually uses higher intensities of UVA wavelengths in order to achieve the shorter curing times!

-Some Safer Alternatives
+Some Safer Alternatives to Gel Mani’s

 Don’t worry, I’m not going to tell you to stop getting your nails done.
 I just want you to be aware of some great alternatives to your standard gel manicure.